harippriyas/AWSLambda-RDS-Postgres/README.md

 ##### AWSLambda-RDS-Postgres.zip
 This contains the files in this repo as-is.
 Follow the instructions given for using this as the Lamdba source zip.

-## Usage Instructions
-The steps for configuring AWS services and deploying this as a Lambda function are available in this Medium article.